lambdatoast/lambdatoast.github.com/_posts/2013-12-17-design-your-signals.markdown

 transform, and interpret these primitive signals, to create more semantic ones.

-This is not just a matter of aliasing the `True` and `False` values of `Mouse.isDown` to more semantic values, i.e. `Shooting` and `Idle`.
+This is not just a matter of aliasing the `True` and `False` values of `Mouse.isDown` to more meaningful ones, i.e. `Shooting` and `Idle`.
 It is also a matter of creating the simplest and most correct signal for the job.

 What I'm going to do here is stage a common situation I've found myself